oshikiri/build-your-own-d3/README.md

 To use D3 effectively while understanding its internal workings, it's important to grasp these aspects in advance.

-To help with this, I created a script, [mini-d3.js] ([bar chart demo]), that can draw simple charts using a D3-like API.
+To help with this, I created a script called [mini-d3.js] ([bar chart demo]) that can draw simple charts using a D3-like API.

 [mini-d3.js]: https://github.com/oshikiri/build-your-own-d3/blob/main/mini-d3.js
 [bar chart demo]: https://oshikiri.github.io/build-your-own-d3/demo/bar_chart.html